The root canal / dental crown relationship. -

 There can be a lot of variability as to when the need for the root canal therapy finally becomes apparent.

 - In many situations it will be obvious before any dental work is begun.

 - Less frequently, it may be during or immediately following the crowning process.

 - It's quite likely that the need may not become evident until a later point in time, possibly even many years later.

 2) The timing of events may seem suspicious.

 In some instances, the case might be made that the crowning process has precipitated the need for the root canal treatment.
 This might be but, in general, it's typically not the original causative factor.
 Here's an explanation.

-And due to having experienced this traumatic event, it can be that the tooth's pulp tissue has been able to continue to survive, although in a compromised state.
-(Meaning it is no longer as resilient as it once was, in the sense that it is no longer able to healthily rebound from trauma or insult.)
+And due to having experienced a significant traumatic event, it can be that the tooth's pulp tissue, while still able to survive, lies in a compromised state.
+(As in it's no longer as resilient as it once was and therefore isn't as able to healthily rebound from trauma or insult.)